posi-olomo/padie-extended/README.md

     ```

 6. **Submit a Pull Request**:
-   Open a pull request against the `main` branch with a clear description of your changes.
+   Open a pull request against the `dev` branch with a clear description of your changes.

 ---